6ixB/patchef-client/README.md

 # Contribution Guidelines

-Please follow these instructions to maintain consistency and quality in the project.
+Please follow these instructions to maintain consistency, quality, and strict adherence to TypeScript typing standards in the project. **All parameters, objects, and variables used must be properly typed**.

 ## Prerequisites